nikbakhts/compute-problem/README.md

 threshold, the output should be zero.
 Put another way, the output value will be the larger of 0.0 or the value of `[input] - [threshold]`.

 The `limit` amount serves to further constrain the output values.
-The sum of of all `n` outputs must never exceed this value, however the individual output values must be maximized in the order they are given without breaking the rules imposed by `threshold` and `limit`.
+The cumulative sum of of all `n` outputs must never exceed this value, however the individual output values must be maximized in the order they are given without breaking the rules imposed by `threshold` and `limit`.

 After all inputs are processed, output value `n+1` will be written.
 It must be equal to the sum of all `n` output values.
 It follows from the rules above that